THIS IS THE 2014 BIG PARADE FAQ. It was last updated on May 29, 2014.

-- Day One: We meet at Angel’s Flight, in downtown Los Angeles, at 8:30AM.
-We finish at 6PM at the Music Box Stairs in Silver Lake.
-Then we briefly walk to the Micheltorena Community Garden for a pot luck supper and reception.
+- Day One: We meet at Grand Park, in downtown Los Angeles, at 8:30AM.
+We finish at 7:30PM at the Music Box Stairs in Silver Lake.
+We then venture to a special party for BPLA participants only, featuring musician Gabriel Kahane.
+The location of the party will be revealed enroute.

 - Join Points: You can join us anywhere along the way.
 Each day will have four specific loops of lengths between two and seven miles, making it easy for anyone to participate.